Sangarshanan/F.R.I.E.N.D.S-words2vec/README.md

 # F.R.I.E.N.D.S-words2vec
-A word2vec representation and analysis of the first 2 episodes of friends **Data** obtained from: http://www.livesinabox.com/friends/scripts.shtml Still not exactly accurate as it includes only the first two episodes but the results are pretty decent and understandable
+A word2vec representation and analysis of the first 2 episodes of friends TV show **Data** obtained from: http://www.livesinabox.com/friends/scripts.shtml Still not exactly accurate as it includes only the first two episodes but the results are pretty decent and understandable